$7.37 Billion in Sales Expected for Plains GP Holdings, L.P. (NYSE:PAGP) This Quarter

-Wall Street brokerages forecast that Plains GP Holdings, L.P.
-(NYSE:PAGP) will report $7.37 billion in sales for the current quarter, Zacks reports.
-Four analysts have provided estimates for Plains GP’s earnings, with the highest sales estimate coming in at $9.76 billion and the lowest estimate coming in at $3.44 billion.
-Plains GP reported sales of $3.23 billion during the same quarter last year, which would suggest a positive year over year growth rate of 128.2%.
-The company is expected to announce its next quarterly earnings results on Tuesday, August 3rd.
+Wall Street brokerages predict that Plains GP Holdings, L.P.
+(NYSE:PAGP) will post $7.37 billion in sales for the current quarter, Zacks Investment Research reports.
+Four analysts have issued estimates for Plains GP’s earnings.
+The lowest sales estimate is $3.44 billion and the highest is $9.76 billion.
+Plains GP reported sales of $3.23 billion during the same quarter last year, which indicates a positive year over year growth rate of 128.2%.
+The business is expected to issue its next quarterly earnings report on Tuesday, August 3rd.

-On average, analysts expect that Plains GP will report full-year sales of $31.30 billion for the current fiscal year, with estimates ranging from $24.73 billion to $38.44 billion.
-For the next year, analysts expect that the business will post sales of $31.93 billion, with estimates ranging from $24.35 billion to $38.94 billion.
-Zacks Investment Research’s sales averages are an average based on a survey of analysts that follow Plains GP.
+On average, analysts expect that Plains GP will report full year sales of $31.30 billion for the current year, with estimates ranging from $24.73 billion to $38.44 billion.
+For the next fiscal year, analysts forecast that the firm will post sales of $31.93 billion, with estimates ranging from $24.35 billion to $38.94 billion.
+Zacks’ sales calculations are an average based on a survey of research firms that that provide coverage for Plains GP.

-Plains GP (NYSE:PAGP) last posted its quarterly earnings results on Tuesday, May 4th.
-The pipeline company reported $0.36 EPS for the quarter, beating the Zacks’ consensus estimate of $0.16 by $0.20.
-The business had revenue of $8.38 billion during the quarter, compared to the consensus estimate of $7.30 billion.
-Plains GP had a return on equity of 0.73% and a net margin of 0.35%.
+Plains GP (NYSE:PAGP) last announced its quarterly earnings results on Tuesday, May 4th.
+The pipeline company reported $0.36 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.16 by $0.20.
+The company had revenue of $8.38 billion for the quarter, compared to analysts’ expectations of $7.30 billion.
+Plains GP had a net margin of 0.35% and a return on equity of 0.73%.

-Several institutional investors have recently bought and sold shares of the business.
-Advisory Services Network LLC boosted its holdings in shares of Plains GP by 90.1% during the 1st quarter.
-Advisory Services Network LLC now owns 71,287 shares of the pipeline company’s stock worth $670,000 after buying an additional 33,794 shares in the last quarter.
-CSM Advisors LLC bought a new position in shares of Plains GP during the 1st quarter worth approximately $368,000.
-Blackstone Group Inc. boosted its holdings in shares of Plains GP by 23.7% during the 1st quarter.
-Blackstone Group Inc. now owns 8,256,312 shares of the pipeline company’s stock worth $77,609,000 after buying an additional 1,582,335 shares in the last quarter.
-Paloma Partners Management Co raised its position in shares of Plains GP by 18.4% during the first quarter.
-Paloma Partners Management Co now owns 15,506 shares of the pipeline company’s stock worth $146,000 after purchasing an additional 2,408 shares during the period.
-Finally, Millennium Management LLC raised its position in shares of Plains GP by 56.7% during the first quarter.
-Millennium Management LLC now owns 2,541,450 shares of the pipeline company’s stock worth $23,890,000 after purchasing an additional 919,983 shares during the period.
+Several large investors have recently modified their holdings of PAGP.
+Tortoise Capital Advisors L.L.C. lifted its stake in shares of Plains GP by 9,023.6% in the 1st quarter.
+Tortoise Capital Advisors L.L.C. now owns 13,244,281 shares of the pipeline company’s stock worth $124,496,000 after purchasing an additional 13,099,116 shares during the period.
+Morgan Stanley lifted its stake in shares of Plains GP by 192.5% in the 4th quarter.
+Morgan Stanley now owns 3,028,505 shares of the pipeline company’s stock worth $25,591,000 after purchasing an additional 1,993,143 shares during the period.
+Blackstone Group Inc. lifted its stake in shares of Plains GP by 23.7% in the 1st quarter.
+Blackstone Group Inc. now owns 8,256,312 shares of the pipeline company’s stock worth $77,609,000 after purchasing an additional 1,582,335 shares during the period.
+Nuveen Asset Management LLC lifted its stake in shares of Plains GP by 4,562.3% in the 1st quarter.
+Nuveen Asset Management LLC now owns 1,320,002 shares of the pipeline company’s stock worth $12,408,000 after purchasing an additional 1,291,690 shares during the period.
+Finally, Mirae Asset Global Investments Co.
+Ltd. lifted its stake in shares of Plains GP by 57.7% in the 1st quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 3,478,223 shares of the pipeline company’s stock worth $32,695,000 after purchasing an additional 1,272,162 shares during the period.
 Hedge funds and other institutional investors own 80.64% of the company’s stock.

-The firm also recently declared a quarterly dividend, which was paid on Friday, May 14th.
-Shareholders of record on Friday, April 30th were issued a dividend of $0.18 per share.
-This represents a $0.72 dividend on an annualized basis and a dividend yield of 6.27%.
-The ex-dividend date of this dividend was Thursday, April 29th.
-Plains GP’s payout ratio is 9.24%.
+The business also recently announced a quarterly dividend, which was paid on Friday, May 14th.
+Shareholders of record on Friday, April 30th were paid a dividend of $0.18 per share.
+This represents a $0.72 annualized dividend and a yield of 5.93%.
+The ex-dividend date was Thursday, April 29th.
+Plains GP’s dividend payout ratio is currently 9.24%.

 Plains GP Holdings, L.P. owns and operates midstream energy infrastructure in the United States and Canada.
 It operates through three segments: Transportation, Facilities, and Supply and Logistics.
 The Transportation segment engages in the transportation of crude oil and natural gas liquids (NGLs) on pipelines, gathering systems, and trucks.